-Although Kodak’s mission was to crank out millions of inexpensive, low-quality cameras to make photography accessible to the masses, Kodak really invested in its Retina line when they introduced it in 1934.
-Made in Germany of German components, including excellent German lenses, the Retina was supposed to compete with, or at least carry some of the cachet of, the Leicas and Voigtländers and Zeiss-Ikons, the cream of the crop.
-I don’t know whether Kodak hit those heights, but the Retina did become Kodak’s most celebrated camera.
+Kodak’s mission was to bring photography to the masses through cranking out millions of inexpensive cameras.
+But Kodak really invested in its Retina line when they introduced it in 1934.
+Made in Germany of German components, the Retina was meant to compete with, or at least carry some of the cachet of, Leicas and Voigtländers and Zeiss-Ikons.
+The Retina became Kodak’s most celebrated camera.

 There was no mistaking that this is a Kodak Retina; the back cover makes it pretty obvious.

-This shot is from the cemetery behind my church, which was founded in 1839 on that patch of land.
+This shot is from the cemetery behind my church, on this land since 1839.